artikwh/BookScape-Explorer/README.md

 4. Add Google Books API Key

    Replace the api_key variable in the script with your API key.

 5. Run the Application

    streamlit run app.py

 6. Access the Application

    Open http://localhost:8501 in your browser.

+# Challenges Faced

+1. Data Cleaning:

+Managing inconsistent data between API and database.

+Handling missing or null values in certain fields.

+2. API Rate Limits:

+Google Books API limits the number of requests, requiring optimization of API calls.

+3. Database Optimization:

+Ensuring SQL queries run efficiently with indexed columns.Insights and Learnings

+# Insights and Learnings

+Successfully integrated Google Books API, enabling real-time data retrieval.

+Gained insights into book trends, such as popular authors, languages, and publishers.

+Leveraged expanders and tabs for an intuitive user experience in Streamlit.